For cPanel & WHM version 70

 You will only see this interface if your server runs EasyApache 4.

-This is a shortcut link to the WebHost Manager® (WHM®).
+Use this link to access the WebHost Manager® (WHM®) interface.

 Use the Cron Jobs interface to automate certain commands or scripts on your site to run at a specific time.
 For example, you could set a cron job to delete temporary files every week to free up disk space.